edwaldoalmeida/coding-exercises-javascript/README.md

    2. it will create a folder `.vscode` and add a `launch.json`

 Now, it's possible to run the scripts from inside VS Code, debugging (F5) or not (^F5)

+## Disclaimer

+All code here is merely result of exercises strictly considering the requirements.
+They are not optimized nor production ready.

 <a rel="edwaldoalmeida.com" href="https://www.edwaldoalmeida.com">**Edwaldo Almeida**</a> @ 2019